-Fortunately, the National Weather Service radar site has a Radar FAQ page which led me to a helpful article that explained what I was seeing.
-According to the article, radar has two main modes of operation: clear air mode and precipitation mode.
+Fortunately, the National Weather Service radar site has an great page called How Radar Works which led me to a page about Volume Coverage Patterns that explained what I was seeing.
+According to the VCP page, radar has two main modes of operation: clear air mode and precipitation mode.
 Precipitation mode is the one we normally see when there is, well, precipitation activity.
 Clear air mode is used when there is no precipitation and it’s the one that can surprise you if you don’t read the fine print.
 In clear air mode the radar is turned up to a very high level of sensitivity, and shows very fine particles in the air like dust and insects.
 That’s why I was seeing activity on the radar display on that blue sky morning.

 The Fine Print

 In order to tell whether the radar is operating in clear air mode or precipitation mode, you’ve got to look at the intensity scale to see which VCP mode is in use (VCP is described in detail on the VCP page I referenced earlier).
 There are many different VCP modes, but only thing you need to remember is that codes in the 30-39 range indicate Clear Air Mode.
 If you see “Vcp: 31” or “Vcp: 32” or “Vcp: 35” then you know the radar is in clear air mode, and the colors you are seeing on the display are not precipitation.
 Any other codes besides the thirty-somethings indicate that the radar is in precipitation mode and the colors represent the intensity of the precipitation.